horvatovichlab/MSIWarp/README.md

     found optimal warpings in 77.72s
     warped spectra in 7.11s

-and store warped spectra in a new imzML file:
+and finally, store warped spectra in a new imzML file:

 ```python
 # convert back to pyimzml format